wolfvictorOSI/Edge-Data-Store-Docs/V1/Edge_Data_Store.md

 The following diagram depicts the flow of data in the Edge Data Store:

 ![EDS data flow](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSOverview1.jpg "EDS data flow")

+Modbus TCP EDS adapters and OPC UA EDS adapters collect data from devices and store it in a storage component based on sequential data storage technology.
+OMF data ingress collects data from other sources and stores in the storage component.
+Sequential Data Store (SDS) REST APIs can also read and write data to the storage component.
+The collected operational data, as well as system health data, is then sent to the PI System or OCS.

 ## Edge Data Store components
 The following diagram depicts the relationship of key functions to relevant components of the Edge Data Store: